NitroStar654/PyNetMessenger/README.md

 ## Overview

 PyNetMessenger provides a simple client-server setup that enables communication between two devices on the same network.
 The sender sends messages, while the receiver listens for incoming messages on a specified port.

 This project is great for learning about Python socket programming and basic networking concepts.

 ## Installation

-Make sure Python is installed on both devices (sender and receiver).
+Make sure Python 3 is installed on both devices (sender and receiver).
+This project does not have any external dependencies

 ### Clone the Repository